Skip to content

 NOTE:

-• If the Archive Policy is enabled, Recording Manager saves the records that reached the Delete recordings older than time to the Archive Path that you set in Archive Policy.
+• If Archive Policy is enabled, those same recordings will instead be saved to the Archive Path you specified in this section.

 Email Tab #